ballerina-platform/module-ballerinax-mysql/docs/proposal/Add_option_noAccessToProcedureBodies.md

 This option allows a lesser privileged user to evoke stored procedures through the ballerina SQL module.

+## Goals

+Allow users to connect to MySQL replication servers to take advantage of Server Failover behaviour.

 ## Description

 This feature adds the below option,